 “You may prefer to begin with a fairly general topic and then to refine it, by thought and research, into a more specific one that can be fully explored.”
 (Modern Language Association of America 6)

 “There is noon oother incubus but he” (Chaucer line 880, Beidler p 74)

 - In Middle English, negatives do not cancel each other out but instead make the statement more extreme.

 Preview of Week 6 (Feb 15, 17)

-Jade will be class secretary this week.
+Chris C. and Jacob will perform the duties of class secretary this week.